-The PHA's housing assistance payment will be paid directly to the lender unless the mortgage company refuses to accept payments from more than one source.
-In such case, the PHA's housing assistance payment will be paid directly to the family.
+The PHA's housing assistance payment will be paid directly to the family.
+It will be the family's responsibility to make the entire payment to the lender.
+The PHA may make an exception if the family requests the payment to go directly to the lender, and this arrangement is acceptable to the mortgage company.
 If the assistance payment exceeds the amount due to the lender, the PHA must pay the excess directly to the family.